dadelforge/MethodsNET2_SSA/README.md

 ## Terms of use
 All data are subject to the licensing terms of their respective providers (see linked sources).
 The notebook and accompanying materials are shared for educational purposes.

+If you refer to this material or presentation, please use or adapt the following citation:

+Delforge, D. (2025, September 10–12).
+Exploring, Denoising, and Filtering Time Series with Singular Spectrum Analysis (short training session).
+MethodsNET 2nd Conference, Louvain-la-Neuve, Belgium.